tufts-tsp/tmnt/DEVELOPMENT.md

   1. For the other users to "observe" the threat model
   2. Actively edit the threat model
   3. Permissions (such as read/write/access) can be specified by an user

+#### Notes from End of Semester

+other

+- rebase dev into main (main branch 2-3 commits ahead of dev)
+- type annotation for different python versions (generic list type works currently with python 3.11, but would be better to have lists of specific types)
+- property getters/setters missing in various places
+- enforce unique controls, implement control catalog
+- remove_introduction, remove_detection_method in Weakness

+update yaml/documentation

+- required_skills, required_resources in Threat should be lists of dicts, not strings
+- conditions in Weakness should be something else
+- mitigations is list of dict for weakness and list of str for threat
+- change description to desc
+- add_elem/remove_elem removed in component
+- required attributes for Control
+- added related attr for Control